Skip to content

 • Installation: Hardwire and Non-hardwire

-If you want the complete home charging station experience with flexible installation options, the Lectron Home Level 2 Tesla V-Box EV Charging Station is the one for you.
+If you want the complete home electric vehicle charger with flexible installation options, the Lectron Home Level 2 J1772 V-Box Pro EV Charging Station is the one for you.
 It can be plugged directly into your existing NEMA 14-50 outlet for up to 40 Amps of charging output or hardwired into your home's electrical system for 48-Amp charging.
-It charges up to 46 mph at 11.52 kWh, perfect for quick top-ups overnight or during your work hours.
+It charges up to 46 miles of range per hour at 11.52 kWh, perfect for quick top-ups overnight or during your work hours.

 Can You Use an Extension Cord with a Level 2 EV Charger?

-2. Amp rating: Ensure that the extension cord's amp rating matches or exceeds the amperage capacity of your Level 2 EV charger.
-Using an extension cord with an insufficient amp rating can lead to overheating and other safety issues.
-Additionally, understanding car battery charger amps is crucial for safely and efficiently charging your electric vehicle.
+Ensure that the extension cord's amp rating matches or exceeds the amperage capacity of your Level 2 EV charger.
+Using an extension cord with an insufficient amp rating can lead to overheating, voltage drop, and safety hazards.
+It's crucial to understand the amperage requirements of your EV charger and choose an extension cord accordingly.

-3. Wire gauge: Opt for an extension cord with a wire gauge that is suitable for the charger's amperage and voltage requirements.
-Thicker wires (lower gauge numbers) are better for higher amperage.
+Opt for an extension cord with an appropriate wire gauge for the charger's amperage and voltage requirements.
+Thicker wires (lower gauge numbers) are better suited for higher amperage, as they reduce the risk of voltage drop and overheating.
+Always check the manufacturer's specifications for both the charger and the extension cord to ensure compatibility.

 FAQs